V1ctorLima/TokenBallot/README.md

 # TokenBallot
-Using Ballot architecture and adding token-based voting
+Using Ballot architecture, adding token-based voting on the Ethereum blockchain.

+The token implemented ECR20 via Factory Contract.